An Eternal Now

 Allegory of the Catholic Faith, the latest of the Met’s Vermeer paintings (c.
 1670-72), invites you to puzzle out its intricate imagery—a woman and a globe, a crucifix, various symbols incorporated into a tapestry, and a chalice—and then move on, unless these prompt further questions about the artist’s own faith.
 On marrying Catherina Bolnes, with whom he had eleven children, Vermeer converted to Catholicism to share his wife’s faith.
 It was probably through his mother-in-law, Maria Thins, that he came to have significant dealings with the Jesuits.
 As far as we know, the “Sphinx of Delft,” as Théophile Thoré admiringly called Vermeer, was not one to be pictorially explicit on religious matters.
 But see for yourself.
 The Met is uniquely blessed to have five paintings by the artist (even the Rijksmuseum has only four).

 The Milkmaid, on the other hand, once before in New York for the World’s Fair in 1939, is unlikely to come again soon.
 I plan to visit her often.
 I half expect that one day she will stop pouring the milk you can almost hear and look up to see me there.

 About the Author

-Leo J. O’Donovan, SJ, is president emeritus of Georgetown University.
+Leo J. O’Donovan, SJ, a frequent contributor to Commonweal, is president emeritus of Georgetown University.